 State and local communities: Revenue from state and local tobacco tax increases can and should be used to fund state tobacco control programs.

-The Lung Association has had great success recently in increasing the price of tobacco products as 49 states and the District of Columbia have increased their cigarette taxes since 2002, many more than once.
-The average state cigarette tax was $1.81 per pack as of October 2018.
+Forty-nine states and the District of Columbia have increased their cigarette taxes since 2002, many more than once.
+However, progress on increasing cigarette taxes at the state level has largely stalled out in recent years.
+The average state cigarette tax was $1.93 per pack as of January 1, 2024.

 1. Tauras JA, O'Malley PM, Johnston LD, "Effects of Price and Access Laws on Teenage Smoking Initiation: A National Longitudinal Analysis," Bridging the Gap Research, ImpacTeen, April 2001.
 Available at: https://impacteen.uic.edu/access.htm